And why I don’t share my formulas.

 And none of this includes the production of these products once sold.

 It doesn’t end there; that’s just developing the product.
 Running a business means there’s always more work to do.
-Marketing, product and sample production, website development and maintenance, exposure at events, etc. Granted, if you are looking to just make a product for your own personal use, you don’t have to do all the extra work such as jar research, labels, marketing, etc. But I’m sure by now you can see why I don’t just openly post my formulas on my website for everyone to copy.
+Marketing, product and sample production, website development and maintenance, exposure at events, etc. Granted, if you are looking to just make a product for your own personal use, you don’t have to do all the extra work such as jar research, label design, marketing, etc. But I’m sure by now you can see why I don’t just openly post my formulas on my website for everyone to copy.
 Perhaps because what most people see is just my final product, and not the time and work behind the product; that it only appears like it is something very fast and easy for me.
 But I assure you, it is anything but.

 And yes, there are manufacturers out there that will provide your formulas for you; they even offer standard basic recipes to start.
 But in all reality, that is exactly what we at Nature’s Complement are trying to avoid.
 Those standard recipes are usually based on synthetic chemicals, emulsifiers, thickening agents, fragrances, and preservatives that merely replicate a formula that looks, feels, and “functions” like all the other products at the store, and usually suffer from all of the same health concerns that we are trying to avoid with our safe, all natural products.